PseudoDevs/IamGhost/abcmd1.md

-Last updated: 2024-04-13 18:33:03
+Last updated: 2024-04-13 18:34:12
-Random Quote: I'm also pleased to announce The Bro Code is now available in select airlines across the country.
-And Lufthansa.
-'Der Bro Code' is, like, huge in Germany. - Barney Stinson
+Random Quote: You need to stop focusing on the darkness behind you.
+The past is the past.
+Nothing can change what we’ve done. - Walter White